-Quiet and easy to service, high-horsepower outboards create additional interior room by positioning the engine behind the boat’s back panel, or “transom”.
-Outboards can also be fully lifted, or “trimmed”, out of the water, an advantage in saltwater.
+Quiet and easy to service, high-horsepower outboards create additional interior room by positioning the engine behind the boat’s back panel, or “transom.”
+Outboards can also be fully lifted, or “trimmed” out of the water, an advantage in salt water.

-A variant of conventional inboard propulsion, pod drives replace the traditional driveshaft and propeller with a self-contained “pod,” directly below the engine on the bottom of the hull, containing the transmission, outdrive and propeller in one unit.
-Pods typically come in pairs, and sometimes triples or quads, on boats above 40’ in length.
+A variant of conventional inboard propulsion, pod drives replace the traditional driveshaft and propeller with a self-contained “pod” directly below the engine on the bottom of the hull, containing the transmission, outdrive and propeller in one unit.
+Pods typically come in pairs, and sometimes triples or quads, on boats beyond 40’ in length.
 As they can move independently of each other, thrust can be applied in virtually any direction, resulting in unparalleled maneuverability.